Ultimate Guide To Buying a Stairlift

 - Adjustable seat height: Having an adjustable seat height is ideal if you have multiple users.

-When it comes to finding a stairlift that’s right for your body, of course, there’s no one size fits all.
+When it comes to finding a stairlift that’s right for your body, of course, there’s no one size that fits all.
 Every lift will have specifications including weight capacity and seat width.
 Not paying attention to these could lead you to selecting a unit that is uncomfortable and unsafe.

 Some tips for getting the right fit:

-- If you don’t know your current weight, weigh yourself or have your doctor help you.
+- If you don’t know your current weight, weigh yourself, or have your doctor help you.

 - Measure the space needed to sit comfortably by sitting on a chair and measuring your seated lap width.
+Consider choosing a model with a wide seat if it’s more comfortable.

 - Try out stairlifts at a showroom.